Continual Learning for Blind Image Quality Assessment: Experiments

-For each task, stochastic optimization is carried out by Adam~\cite{kingma2015adam} with $\lambda=1$ in Eq. \eqref{eq:minibatch}.
-The parameters of the backbone network and the prediction heads are initialized by the weights pre-trained on ImageNet~\cite{deng2009imagenet} and the He's method \cite{he2015delving}, respectively.
-We set the initial learning rate to $3\times 10^{-4}$ with a decay factor of $10$ for every three epochs, and we train our method for nine epochs.
+For each task, stochastic optimization is carried out by Adam~\cite{kingma2015adam} with $\lambda=10$ in Eq.~\eqref{eq:minibatch}.
+The parameters of the tailored ResNet-18 and the prediction heads are initialized by the weights pre-trained on ImageNet~\cite{deng2009imagenet} and the He's method~\cite{he2015delving}, respectively.
+We set the initial learning rate to $2\times 10^{-4}$ with a decay factor of $10$ for every three epochs, and we train our method for nine epochs.
 A warm-up training strategy is used: only the prediction heads are trained in the first three epochs with a mini-batch size of $128$; for the remaining epochs, we fine-tune the entire network with a mini-batch size of $32$.
 During training, we re-scale and crop the images to $384 \times 384 \times 3$, preserving the aspect ratio.
 During testing, the number of centroids used in $K$-means is set to $K=128$ for all tasks.
+This results in a memory overhead of $64$ kilobytes to store the centroids.
 Empirically, we find that the performance is insensitive to the choice of $K$.
-We set the temperature to $\tau = 16$ in Eq. \eqref{eq:softmin}.
-We test on images of original size in all experiments.
+We tune the temperature $\tau$ in Eq.~\eqref{eq:softmin} on the validation sets and set it to $\tau = 32$.
+We test images of original size in all experiments.